CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{< /expand >}}

-## IPv6 Link-local Address Generation
+## IPv6 Linklocal Address Generation

-By default, Cumulus Linux automatically generates IPv6 {{<exlink url="https://en.wikipedia.org/wiki/Link-local_address" text="link-local addresses">}} on VLAN interfaces.
-If you want to use a different mechanism to assign link-local addresses, you can disable this feature.
-You can disable link-local automatic address generation for both regular IPv6 addresses and address-virtual (macvlan) addresses.
+By default, Cumulus Linux automatically generates IPv6 *linklocal* addresses on VLAN interfaces.
+If you want to use a different mechanism to assign linklocal addresses, you can disable this feature.
+You can disable linklocal automatic address generation for both regular IPv6 addresses and address-virtual (macvlan) addresses.

 To disable automatic address generation for a regular IPv6 address on a VLAN, run the following commands.
 The following example command disables automatic address generation for a regular IPv6 address on VLAN 10.